 Health & Safety: The health and safety of the Company's employees around the world is a top priority.
 The Company's current Environmental Health & Safety ("EHS") policy and robust safety reporting programs address the statutory requirements of the countries where the Company does business.
 The EHS policy is reviewed and revised as needed as part of the Company's annual Sustainability Report disclosure.
-Quarterly reporting of health and safety performance statistics to management and the CSR Committee is required, with the objectives of an injury-free workplace and appropriate responses to all incidents.
-Each facility is assessed a colour code ranking for safety in each calendar year, with a focus on improvement of their health and safety standards.
+Quarterly reporting of health and safety performance statistics to management and the CSR Committee is required.
+In 2023, the Company launched the "Good Saves Program" to help identify risks at our facilities before accidents occur and to promote a proactive Behavior-Based Safety (BBS) culture.